GENERAL INFORMATION FOR STUDENTS

 By train: you can travel from Warszawa (Warsaw) or Wrocław to Wałbrzych (station: “Wałbrzych Miasto”) by train.

 All students of The Angelus Silesius University of Applied Sciences in Wałbrzych have the opportunity to learn modern languages eg. English, German.
-The Institute of Humanistic Studies offers special Polish courses for foreign students, free of charge.
 In general, language instruction is provided for all students, including practice in comprehension, reading, oral and, where necessary, written work.

 Work placement gives the students an opportunity to enrich their knowledge with practical abilities, and to learn something about their potential future employers, with their needs and requirements.
 On the other hand, the company or business accepting trainees has the possibility to get to know the future employees, use their hard work and enthusiasm to meet the needs of the company.
 Serving an apprenticeship term is treated in the same way as successfully passing a given subject, and the student is granted ECTS credits point according to the program of studies.
 Work placement means working for an employer for free.
 Finding an employer that is willing to accept a student is the duty of the student.
 Work placement should take place in the time free from regular classes (July-September).